 The Circuit Hiker Award was first established in 1972 for the purpose of recognizing those who walk the entire 84-mile Susquehannock Trail System in one or more hikes.
-To date there have been 1,237 numbers assigned to approved circuit hikers.
+To date there have been 1,299 numbers assigned to approved circuit hikers.

-The requirements for earning the circuit hiker award are outlined in the PDF below that may be printed out.
-Completed logs with accompanying photographs are to be submitted to the club’s mailing address: Susquehannock Trail Club, PO Box 643, Coudersport, PA 16915
+Hard Copy: Completed logs with accompanying photographs are to be submitted to the club’s mailing address: Susquehannock Trail Club, PO Box 643, Coudersport, PA 16915